jacerong/normalesp/docs/installation.rst

     save stack normalisation_dicc.bin
     exit

-The resulting binary file should not moved to the binary file directory because the former is a temporary file.
+The resulting binary file should not be moved to the binary file directory because the former is a temporary file.

 **4.** ``primary_variants``